PoC-dev/smtp-abuse-reporting/README.md

 - New IP address entries since the last report has been sent — there might be duplicates to already reported ones,
 - a one week penalty time for each contact address to not flood the responsible persons with complaint emails — not yet reported syslog entries stay eligible to be reported.

 It also updates timestamps in the respective tables accordingly after a particular report has been sent.
 This should prevent reporting already reported entries.
 Dry run mode (`-n`) prevents writes to the database for testing purposes.
+However, a not existing database is created even in dry run mode.

 Reports contain:
 - Static text for the mailbody as shown above,